 The swish of a tail.
 The flick of an ear.
 As I look through my binoculars I catch myself searching for cheetahs.
 Then I realize we are in Theodore Roosevelt National Park in North Dakota.
-There are no cheetahs in these grasslands although, believe it or not, there used to be not long ago.
+There are no cheetahs in these grasslands although, believe it or not, there used to be not so long ago.
+The American Cheetah.

 The smell of the air, a mixture of sage and mint with a hint of bison poop, could easily fool you.
 Close your eyes and this could be the aroma of South African sage mixed with water buffalo droppings.
 The sound of a dozen feral horses galloping could well be the sound of zebras running across the savanna.
 This river valley would be right at home in Kruger or in Zululand, South Africa.